Stilyan-Kangalov/Web-Cookbook/Inverted-Pull-Req-Github/README.md

 **3.** Now we will see all the commits made to **someone/foobar** after the day when it was forked.
 - Click on *"Click to create a pull request for this comparison"* **>**
 ![Third image](/Assets/pc_3a.png?raw=true "Page Screenshot")

+**4.** Scroll down to the bottom on the next page and approve the new pull request.